Common Name: Brown Knapweed

 Description

-- Brown knapweed is a perennial plant that has multiple upright, reddish stems that are 1 to 4 feet tall.
+- Brown knapweed is a perennial plant with multiple upright, reddish stems that grow 1 to 4 feet tall.

-- Small, single flowers are clustered together to form composite flower heads.
-Flowers are mostly pink/purple, sometimes having white centers.
-They are borne at the ends of branches and are approximately one inch in diameter.
-Flowering occurs mid-summer until fall followed by the production of white to light brown seeds with short plumes.
+- Small, individual flowers are clustered to form composite flower heads.
+Flowers are mostly pink to purple and sometimes have white centers.
+They are borne at the ends of branches and are about 1 inch in diameter.
+Flowering occurs from mid-summer until fall, followed by the production of white to light brown seeds with short plumes.

 - The bracts below the flowers are rounded and wide at the tip and often have brown tips.

-- Leaves are alternate, lance shaped and pubescent (hairy), occasionally with wavy margins (leaf edges) or lobed.
-Basal leaves grow up to four inches long.
-Seedlings are tap-rooted and mature plants develop a cluster of roots below the crown.
+- Leaves are alternate, lance-shaped and pubescent (hairy), occasionally with wavy margins (leaf edges) or lobed.
+Basal leaves grow up to 4 inches long.
+Seedlings are tap-rooted, and mature plants develop a cluster of roots below the crown.

 Habitat